dotnet/docs-maui/docs/user-interface/controls/label.md

 ## Use formatted text

-`Label` exposes a `FormattedText` property that allows the presentation of text with multiple fonts and colors in the same view.
+<xref:Microsoft.Maui.Controls.Label> exposes a `FormattedText` property that allows the presentation of text with multiple fonts and colors in the same view.
 The `FormattedText` property is of type `FormattedString`, which comprises one or more `Span` instances, set via the `Spans` property.

 > [!NOTE]
 > It's not possible to display HTML in a `Span`.